-In that case, showing dead trees or fish carcasses might be more effective than humanizing them with portraits of individual animals or people who rely on them as part of their livelihoods (though both approaches could work depending on your audience).
+In that case, showing dead trees or fish carcasses might be more effective than humanising them with portraits of individual animals or people who rely on them for their livelihoods (though both approaches could work depending on your audience).

 Start With a Photo Story Plan